 If you are unable to connect please verify the settings above and watch below to see how to configure these settings in FileZilla.

 When you connect via FTP you will notice you can begin to start uploading files.
-The folder you immediately connect to root folder is always pointing to /LMSCourses which is where you can store any of your SCORM modules.
+The folder you immediately connect to is always pointing to /LMSCourses which is where you can store any of your SCORM modules.
 Make sure to unzip your SCORM packages before uploading them.

 When connected you will notice a Files folder.
 This folder is for protected digital files that are purchased.
 This maybe items like PDFs or Videos that are associated with a product or course and are only available after purchase.